calaldees/TeachProgramming/teachprogramming/static/docs/README.md

     * Process + actions
 * Group Wiki (concept?)
     * Publicly visible?
+    * 'Who can' list?
 * Peer Mentor (with a big enough and multiple generation group)
     * Learners are paired with (slightly) more experienced mentor
         * The course lead can pair appropriately by ability/personality
+    * Have a 'Who can' list? direct students to each other for examples of identified practice.
     * Servant leadership
     * Could be external?
 * Show cool relevant cultural stuff